Table of Contents

 Key Takeaways

-- Mutual funds are a pool of investments that are professionally managed and invest in a collection of securities, such as stocks and bonds.
+- Mutual funds are professionally managed investment pools that invest in various securities such as stocks and bonds.

-- The expense ratio is the annual fee for the fund expressed as a percentage of your investment, while a mutual fund load is a fee, sales charge, or commission paid by the investor.
+- The expense ratio is an annual fee for the fund shown as a percentage of your investment, while a mutual fund load is a fee or sales charge paid by the investor.

-- Diversification is a process of investing in a variety of assets to reduce market risk and limit exposure to any one asset type.
+- Diversification involves investing in multiple assets to reduce risk and limit exposure to a single asset type.

-- Assets under management (AUM) represent the total market value of investments managed by the fund, while net asset value (NAV) represents the fund's net value divided by the total number of shares outstanding.
+- Assets under management (AUM) are the total value managed by the fund, and net asset value (NAV) is the fund's value per share.

-- Market capitalization, or "market cap," represents the total value of the outstanding shares of stock for a company, and mutual fund yield refers to the income that is returned to investors as an annual percentage rate.
+- Market capitalization is the total value of a company's outstanding shares, and mutual fund yield is the income returned to investors as an annual percentage rate.

 It's important to understand certain mutual fund terms and concepts to be an informed investor.
 Although there are many different terms you can research and learn, you may want to start with the basics to give yourself a foundation of understanding.
 Here's a brief overview of nine mutual fund terms.